-- Our Medical Social Worker, Ms Clara Kong, and Music Therapist, Ms Camellia Soon's paper titled 'Virtual Volunteering During COVID-19: Case Studies of Virtual Animal-assisted Activities in a Singapore Hospice', was published in the Journal of Social Work in End-of-Life & Palliative Care on 1 August 2022. - Our Music Therapist, Ms Camellia Soon's article titled 'Telehealth Music Therapy in End-of-Life Care in Response to the COVID-19 Pandemic: Two Descriptive Case Reports' was published in the Australian Music Therapy Association on 20 September 2022.
+- Our Medical Social Worker, Ms Clara Kong, and Music Therapist, Ms Camellia Soon's paper titled 'Virtual Volunteering During the COVID-19 Pandemic: Case Studies of Virtual Animal-assisted Activities in a Singapore Hospice', was published in the Journal of Social Work in End-of-Life & Palliative Care on 1 August 2022. - Our Music Therapist, Ms Camellia Soon's article titled 'Telehealth Music Therapy in End-of-Life Care in Response to the COVID-19 Pandemic: Two Descriptive Case Reports' was published in the Australian Journal Music Therapy on 20 September 2022.